Libensemble/libensemble/docs/FAQ.rst

 **"Fatal error in MPI_Init_thread: Other MPI error, error stack: ... gethostbyname failed"**

-This error may be a macOS specific issue.
+This error may be macOS specific.
 MPI uses TCP to initiate connections, and needs the local hostname to function.
 MPI checks /etc/hosts for this information, and causes the above error if it can't find the correct entry.

 Resolve this by appending ``127.0.0.1   [your hostname]`` to /etc/hosts.
 Unfortunately, ``127.0.0.1   localhost`` isn't satisfactory for preventing this error.

-macOS - Firewall Windows
+macOS - Firewall prompts
 ------------------------

 **macOS - System constantly prompts Firewall Security Permission windows throughout execution**

-This is a gigantic nuisance, and unfortunately the only known way around this is temporarily disabling the Firewall through System Preferences -> Security & Privacy -> Firewall -> Turn Off Firewall.
-A Firewall "Allow incoming connections" rule can be added for the offending Python executables and installations, but this doesn't appear to prevent the prompts; it only clears them shortly after they appear.
+There are several ways to address this nuisance.
+One easy (but insecure) solution is temporarily disabling the Firewall through System Preferences -> Security & Privacy -> Firewall -> Turn Off Firewall.
+Alternatively, adding a Firewall "Allow incoming connections" rule can be tried for the offending Python installations, but this may not prevent the prompts and only clear them shortly after appearing.
+Finally, `Signing your Python installation with a self-signed certificate`_ may be effective.

+.. _`Signing your Python installation with a self-signed certificate`: https://coderwall.com/p/5b_apq/stop-mac-os-x-firewall-from-prompting-with-python-in-virtualenv